 What Are the Basic Gun Laws in Nevada?

-To purchase a firearm in Nevada, you must undergo a Nevada background check.
+You must undergo a Nevada background check to purchase a firearm in Nevada.
 This background check may take up to three days and ensures that the purchaser meets the minimum requirements to own a gun in Nevada.
 Disqualifications for gun ownership include:

 - Under 18 years of age (21 for handguns).